aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/verdi_shell.rst

 Parameters
 ~~~~~~~~~~

-Nested dictionaries with individual parameters, as well as lists and arrays,
-are represented in AiiDA with ``Dict`` objects.
-Get the PK and load the input
+Dictionaries with various parameters are represented in AiiDA by ``Dict`` nodes.
-parameters of a calculation in the graph of Section :ref:`aiidagraph`.
-Then
+Get the PK and load the input parameters of a calculation in the graph of Section :ref:`aiidagraph`.
-display its content by typing
+Then display its content by typing

 .. code:: python